-5. Debrief/Next Steps (5 to 20 minutes):
+5. Debrief/Next Steps: (20 minutes)

-- Reflect on the Guiding Questions and/or your district's mission/statement of values as appropriate.
-Do any of the actions need adjustment based on responses? - Complete the Group Summary Take-away Table and ensure that the recorder sends it to each participant for follow up. - Set a time for the next meeting. - Reference the Communication Guide (https://ccee-ca.org/documents/distancelearning/Communicating-with- stakeholders.pdf) to plan steps for follow up communication and identify the point person for developing key messages about the results of this meeting.
+- Share SMART goals, next steps, and individuals responsible for each step. - Reflect on the Guiding Questions and/or your district's mission/statement of values as appropriate.
+Do any of the actions need adjustment based on responses to these?

+- Complete the Group Summary and ensure that the recorder sends it to each participant for follow up. - Reference the Communication Guide (https://ccee-ca.org/documents/distancelearning/Communicating-with-stakeholders.pdf) to plan steps for follow up communication and identify the point person for developing key messages about the results of the meeting.